 The same drugs are used to treat periodic limb movement disorder and restless legs syndrome.
 These drugs include

-Antiseizure drugs Antiseizure drugs In seizure disorders, the brain's electrical activity is periodically disturbed, resulting in some degree of temporary brain dysfunction.
-Many people have unusual sensations just before... read more : An antiseizure drug that is also used to treat pain is effective in some people.
+Antiseizure drugs Antiseizure medications In seizure disorders, the brain's electrical activity is periodically disturbed, resulting in some degree of temporary brain dysfunction.
+Many people have unusual sensations just before a seizure... read more : An antiseizure drug that is also used to treat pain is effective in some people.
 These drugs include gabapentin or pregabalin.

 Drugs typically used to treat Parkinson disease Drugs Used to Treat Parkinson Disease : Pramipexole, ropinirole, or rotigotine (used as a patch) may help.
 These drugs imitate the actions of dopamine—a chemical that transmits messages from nerve cells to other cells (neurotransmitter).
 They increase nerve impulses to muscles.
 Sometimes these drugs cause symptoms to worsen.
 They can also cause nausea, an excessive decrease in blood pressure when a person stands (orthostatic hypotension Causes ), compulsive behaviors, and insomnia.

-Opioids Opioid Analgesics In some cases, treating the underlying disorder eliminates or minimizes the pain.
-For example, setting a broken bone in a cast or giving antibiotics for an infected joint helps reduce pain.... read more : An opioid such as oxycodone may be used.
+Opioids Opioid Pain Relievers Pain relievers (analgesics) are the main drugs used to treat pain.
+Doctors choose a pain reliever based on the type and duration of pain and on the drug's likely benefits and risks.
+Most pain... read more : An opioid such as oxycodone may be used.
 However, doctors use them cautiously because they can have serious side effects, including the possibility of addiction.

 Gabapentin enacarbil is the main treatment for people with periodic limb movement disorder or restless leg syndrome.
 This drug relieves symptoms of restless legs syndrome and does not cause symptoms to worsen.